 The amount of tools available is simply mind-blowing, and also the integration between vector graphics and rasterized elements.
 You have all kinds of vector figures, curves, and shapes, but also brushes, sketching pencils, lenses, gradients, etcetera.

-While its interface has not been specifically designed to work with web and mobile app wireframes, like Sketch, it has every feature that you love from Sketch, including flawless vector manipulation, symbols, gradients, and a complete set of export options.
+While its interface is not as polished, it has every feature that you love from Sketch, including flawless vector manipulation, symbols, gradients, and a complete set of export options.

 Invision is one of the most well-known web applications for creating mockups, and to this day, one of the best.
 Most designers I know use it on a daily basis.
 Initially available as a web app only, they ported it to iOS, although with limited capabilities.